Make A Data Breach Compensation Claim Today

 If you’re claiming against a private company, such as a hotel or bank, the time limit could be 6 years.

-However, if your data breach is against a public body, such as the local council or police, you could have just 1 year to take action.
+However, if your data breach is against a public body, such as the local council or the police, you could have just 1 year to take action.

 The data breach claim time limit can vary, however, so it’s always best to speak with someone.
 Getting the date wrong could see you prevented from making a claim altogether.